lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 This RFC proposes storing OpenTitan RFCs as files in a Git repo, and using an open source development workflow for the RFC process.
 RFCs would be stored in the RFC repo as text files.
-RFCs would be proposed, reviewed, and accepted/rejected using GitHub pull requests (PRs).
+They would be proposed, reviewed, and accepted/rejected using GitHub pull requests (PRs).
 The goal is to ensure project decisions are better documented, and to make the RFC process more visible and transparent.
 The workflow proposed here will already be familiar to